 Show your own determination not to accept an uncomfortable situation that you have to face every working day.
 And remember that your efforts can also help others down the line.
 Behaviors like this don’t usually disappear.

-But what if your employee has a crush and you like them?
+Employee has a crush & you like them?

 I know there have been many workplace relationships that turned out to have happy endings.
 So I’m not telling you to be an automaton without feelings.
 You just have to use your best judgment and instincts.